kofronpi/contracts-fr-en/src/en/cgv.md

 au Client est considéré comme étant tacitement réceptionnée par celui-ci.

 ## Article 7.
-Responsabilité
+Responsibility

 ### 7.1.
-Limitation de responsabilité
+Limitation of responsibility

-{{ company.name }} n’est pas responsable des dommages que l’installation du Livrable pourrait causer aux serveurs et matériels informatiques du Client.

-Dans l’hypothèse où le Client réaliserait lui-même une Évolution ou en confierait la réalisation à un tiers, {{ company.name }} ne sera plus en mesure de prendre en charge les Corrections du Livrable. {{ company.name }} exclut par ailleurs toute responsabilité au titre des Évolutions apportées par le Client ou un tiers au Livrable.
+{{ company.name }} is not liable for any damages that could be inflicted by the installation of the Deliverable to the servers and computer hardware of the Customer.

+Assuming that the Customer would realize himself an Evolution or would assign an Evolution to a third-party,
+{{ company.name }} will no longer be accountable for Patches of the Deliverable. {{ company.name }} excludes for that matter any responsibility regarding Evolutions brought up by the Customer or a third-party to the Deliverable.

 La réception du Livrable par le Client couvre les défauts de conformité apparents et les vices apparents.
 Toute action à l’encontre de {{ company.name }},